nissy/mg/README.md

     -v bool
         Display the version of mg.
 Commands:
-    up      Migrate the DB to the most recent version available down    Roll back the version by 1 status  Display the status of migrate.
+    up      Migrate to the latest version.
+    down    Roll back one version.
+    status  Display the status of migrate.
 ```